-76 cadets20 from 8 Member States21 of the European Union as well as the United-States of America took part to the CSDP module organised by Austria The international participation amounted 32 per cent of the audience, which is higher than in previous modules organised by Austria.
-With the exception of the students from the United-States and Lithuania, who were staying at the TMA in the framework of an exchange arrangement with the Academy of Westpoint and the Military Academy of Lithuania.
+56 cadets17 from 8 Member States18 of the European Union as well as the United-States of America took part to the CSDP module organised by Austria The international participation amounted 50 per cent of the audience, which is the highest level in comparison with the previous modules organised by Austria.
+The class of participants also comprised cadets from the United-States and Lithuanian military academies, who were staying at the TMA for a semester at least in the framework of an exchange arrangement.